PedroMat8/micropy/README.md

 # pore_sizer
 Tool to handle pore size distributions.

-Returns PSD and CPD from MIP output.
+It returns PSD and CPD from MIP output.
 CPD is ordered like in Delage().

 Input files:
     input_mip               --> is a two columns txt file from MIP analysis: